 The program UNWEDGE has been designed for the analysis of a single wedge defined by three intersecting discontinuities.
-The "Combination Analyzer" in the program UNWEDGE can be used to sort through all possible joint combinations in a large discontinuity population to select the three joints which define most critical wedges.
+The "Combination Analyzer" in the program UNWEDGE can be used to sort through all possible joint combinations in a large discontinuity population in order to select the three joints which define most critical wedges.

-Early attempts have been made by several authors, including Tyler et al (1991) and Hatzor and Goodman (1992), to apply probability theory to these problems with some promising results.
-The analyses developed, thus far, are not easy to use and cannot be considered as design tools.
-However, these studies have shown the way for future development of such tools.
-It is anticipated that powerful and user-friendly methods of probabilistic analysis will be available within a few years.
+Early attempts have been made by a number of authors, including Tyler et al (1991) and Hatzor and Goodman (1992), to apply probability theory to these problems and some promising results have been obtained.
+The analyses developed thus far are not easy to use and cannot be considered as design tools.
+However, these studies have shown the way for future development of such tools and it is anticipated that powerful and user-friendly methods of probabilistic analysis will be available within a few years.